mcfwalker/qwkshot/BRANCH_STRATEGY.md

 4. Regular commits with descriptive messages
 5. Use test branches for critical merges
 6. Clear caches after major dependency updates
-7. Create backup branches before major changes or merges
+7. Create backup branches before major changes if needed
-8. Keep backup branches for at least a week before cleanup
-9. Document any force pushes and their reasons
+8. Document any force pushes and their reasons

 ## Environment Setup